 A study of modern drama and theatre from the development of realism in the late 19th century up to contemporary plays, playwrights and production.
-Dramatists studied normally include the formative

-Europeans Ibsen, Zola, Chekhov and Brecht (read in translation), as well as a contemporary New Zealand playwright.
+Dramatists studied include Zola, Chekhov, Jarry, Artaud, Kokoschka as well as Baldwin, Fornes and a contemporary New Zealand playwright.